Coping Skills for this Holiday Season

-First, we hope you have readjusted your expectations for 2020.
-Having really high expectations can actually impact your brain and your reaction.
+First, we hope you have readjusted your expectations for 2021 vs. prior to COVID.
+Some things may be “back to normal” and some things and people may not be quite the same as pre-COVID (that includes you!).
 If you expect a holiday season that is picture perfect, when real life doesn’t meet your expectation, the reaction can be very real and very difficult.

-Next, our experts share ways to cope when things like stress, anxiety and depression start to take hold of you, your day and however you are celebrating the holidays this year.
-Coping skills can be different from person to person, and some may work in certain situations and not others.
+Now that we’ve all adjusted our expectations, our NOAH behavioral health experts share good coping skills.
+Learn healthy ways to deal with stress, anxiety and depression, your day and however you are celebrating the holidays this year.
+Coping skills can be different from person to person, and in different situations.

 Try these coping skills and use what works best for you